 Under the leadership of Jeetu Patel, Cisco is making bold moves that showcases its commitment to cybersecurity and represents a new era of integration.
 By consolidating security, collaboration, and networking under one leader, Cisco is signaling that security is no longer an add-on to networking—it is an inherent part of the architecture.

-This shift was further emphasized with the departure of Jon Davidson, a former key player in Cisco’s collaboration business.
+This shift was further emphasized with the departure of Jon Davidson, a former key player in Cisco’s networking business.
 The restructuring shows that Cisco is going all in on cybersecurity, integrating it deeply into its networking architecture, much like Google did with ad services to build an empire.
 Cisco’s strategic focus on melting security into the network demonstrates how well-positioned they are to lead the cybersecurity market, especially as companies seek comprehensive, integrated solutions.

 The Technological Convergence: Hypershield, SASE, and SD-WAN